ayushmandwivedi/odin-recipes/README.md

-Hello, this is normal purely HTML based website made as per the instructions given in the The odin project's tutorial.
+This is pretty normal purely HTML based website made which tells about some Italian and sweet recipes.
+Each recipe has it's own page having description, cooked image, ingredients and steps.